HardCoreQual/nextjs-playwright-aws/README.md

-NEXTJS-PLAYWRIGHT is an example to help you understand how to use a playwright in your NEXTJS or VERCEL project
+Playwright-Vercel is an example to help you understand how to use a playwright in your Vercel project